DaphnaKrause/Event-Calandar-Scrape/README.md

 # Event-Calendar-Web-Scrape
-How I scraped my cities event calendar(visitgainesville.com)[https://www.visitgainesville.com/events/]
+How I scraped my cities event calendar <a href="https://www.visitgainesville.com/events/" title="visitgainesville.com">visitgainesville.comy</a>

 ## The Plan
 I wanted to get a searchable list of events that were happening in Gainesville so I wouldn’t miss something important that needed to be reported on in my Newsroom.